 How to read a certificate of analysis: COA

 Below you’ll find a step by step guide to each section of the Canavape COA.

 Name of cannabinoid manufacturer

 This table contains the data that the laboratory provides once testing is complete.
 In this sample, we can see that the laboratory received the sample on 28/11, and began testing on 29/11, before completion on 19/12.

 This table contains the cannabinoid type (parameter), its potency result in both % and mg/g, and the testing method.

-To find out more, you can view our third-party accredited laboratory COA documents here: https://www.canavape.co.uk/certs.
+To find out more, you can view third-party accredited laboratory COA documents for products sold on this website here: COA Database.